Table of Contents:

 Trade Secret Infringement: An infringement of a trade secret includes a third party profiting from the use of a critical piece of knowledge (a trade secret).
 In most cases, trade secret theft occurs in conjunction with a patent violation.

-Contrary to this, counterfeiting has a negative impact on the retail industry by depriving legitimate businesses of sales opportunities.
+Contrary to this, illegal counterfeiting has a negative impact on the retail industry by depriving legitimate businesses of sales opportunities.
 It also has a negative impact on manufacturing, resulting in the potential loss of income for employees or the loss of their jobs as a result, due to the slowing or discontinuation of production of authentic goods.

 The use of internet marketplaces is one of the most common methods of detecting suspected intellectual property infringements.
 If left unchecked, it has the potential to hurt your brand in a variety of ways: